seranthos/renryuji/README.md

 ![](https://file.garden/aB7K_pCIy0NhQreS/%F0%9F%AA%BC%F0%9F%AB%A7%20-%20REGINA%20OF%20ALL%20WATERS%20(1)%20(1).gif)
 ![](https://file.garden/aB7K_pCIy0NhQreS/%F0%9F%AA%BC%F0%9F%AB%A7%20-%20REGINA%20OF%20ALL%20WATERS%20(1)%20(5).png)

-`my name` is **seranthos** ho-yeon or **twoletter9887** i appreciate nicknames like seran, yeye/yeon, two and 9887 but i also go by benefit/benny, farfetched and funfetti!
+`my name` is **seranthos** or **twoletter9887** i appreciate nicknames like seran, two and 9887 but i also go by benefit/benny, farfetched and funfetti!

-`my pronouns` are he any [pronouns cc](https://pronouns.cc/@hoyeon)
+`my pronouns` are he any [pronouns cc](https://pronouns.cc/@seranthos)

-`my age` is under 18 but above 14
+`my age` 18-

-`my types` is ENFP 7w6 sx/so 729 IEE EVLF Sanguine-Melancholic SLUAI Chaotic Good Ne dom Inf se
+`my types` is sx/so 684 LFVE LSI [R]lUxa/I/

-`i am` mlm, and primarily unlabeled. im aiab ctm! im also taken by my very loving bf..
-I LOVE YOU SEBBY!!

-`i am` a medically recognized system and i have (diagnosed); tobs, autism, adhd, schizophrenia, narcolepsy, astigmatism, ocd && more

 `i have` a selective memory and very bad amnesia. i may forget names, birthdays, plans or other things. small details are very hard for me to remember so please be patient!!

-`i am` a neptune (solarballs) fictive! i am also very attached/kin to blot and astro from dandys world and benny from the lego movie!

-i love interacting with sourcemates and would love to meet more people who share interests like me! such as.. bleach, dandys world, forsaken, jurassic world, solarballs,  epic the musical, hamilton, pressure, osc and blocktales! i have a bunch more interests.. just cant remember them LOL
+i love interacting with people and would love to meet more people who share interests like me! such as.. bleach, dandys world, forsaken, jurassic world, solarballs,  epic the musical, hamilton, pressure, osc and blocktales! i have a bunch more interests.. just cant remember them LOL

 𓎡 ͜ ◞◟ ͜ ◞◟ ͜ ◞◟ ͜ ◞◟ ͜ ◞◟ ͜  ◞◟ ͜ ◞◟ ͜ ◞◟ ͜ ◞◟ ͜ ◞◟ ͜ 𓎢